What are the responsibilities and job description for the Registered Peer Recovery Support Specialist position at TANDEM COUNSELING & CONSULTING LLC?

 Documentation & Records

-- Submit all service documentation within 24 hours in accordance with Medicaid guidelines.
+- Submit all service documentation within 24 hours

 - Correct and resubmit documentation errors within 24 hours of rejection.

-- Reference and support client recovery plans and Treatment plans at least weekly.
+- Reference and support client recovery plans and Treatment plans at least weekly

 - Maintain accuracy and confidentiality of client records.